eberechi10/printf/README.md

-this is a printf team project by Rebecca Nannungi AND John Sunday Eberechukwunemerem
+this is an ALX printf team project by Rebecca Nannungi AND John Sunday Eberechukwunemerem